Learn How to Keep Your Christmas Tree Fresh for the Entire Month of December

 Remember: You're bringing home a live plant.
 If you want to keep it fresh, it needs to have adequate water.
-"Water is the absolute most important thing you can do to preserve your tree for Christmas," says Jane Neubauer, co-owner of Sugar Pines Farm in Chesterland, OH.
+"Water is the absolute most important thing you can do to preserve your tree for Christmas," says Jane Neubauer, co-owner of Sugar Pines Farm in Chesterland, Ohio.
 "Get a tree stand with a built-in reservoir and check it regularly.
 People don't always realize how much water their Christmas trees will drink up.
 You'll need to replenish the water regularly."
 You can buy additives to help water absorption and kill bacteria, but they aren't as necessary as keeping the tree well-watered.

-2. Trim the trunk
+Trim the trunk.

 When trees are first cut, sap rushes to close the wound and will seal the bottom.
 "When that happens, the tree isn't as able to absorb water," Neubauer says.
 "Add a fresh cut at the bottom right before you place it in water, and try to put up your Christmas tree the same day you bring it home."
 Using a saw, trim half an inch off the trunk before placing it in water in a reservoir stand.
 According to the National Christmas Tree Association, you'll want to make the cut at a perpendicular to the axis of the stem and avoid cutting the trunk at an angle or in a V-shape because it will make it harder to keep the tree upright in the stand.
-If you have to store the tree for a few days, Neubauer advises keeping the tree in a cool place with water.
-But it's best to set your tree as soon as possible.
+If you have to store the tree for a few days, Neubauer advises keeping the tree in a cool place with water until you're able to set it up.

-Water, water, water (and maybe try additives)
+Water, water, water (and maybe try additives).

-4. Be cautious of heat sources including lights
+Be cautious of heat sources including lights.

 Lights can become very hot and cause a fire hazard if left on the tree unmonitored for hours at a time.
 Play it safe and turn off the lights if you're not going to be around to monitor the tree.
 You also need to make sure that all of your bulbs are in good condition and that the cords for the lights are not worn or frayed.
 Real trees can catch fire, so follow general fire safety tips when keeping a real Christmas tree indoors.
 Turning off the lights occasionally will also slow down the drying out process.